bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Note that `--range-field` links a particular field you can later use for range queries.
 In our example, the `rating` field of the `UserRating` is linked with a range.
-Changes in the `Query` type described in the first subsection refer precisely to the field you define with `--range-field`.
+Tha changes in the `Query` described above refer to this field you define here with `--range-field`.

 `--range-field` is an optional flag.
 If you do not specify it, Quick can solely return values for a given key.